 When it comes to Duramax sheds there's plenty of good, some bad and really not much ugly.
-That's what I found when I recently built one to find out a bit more about how this range of sheds, built from a combination of plastic and steel is put together.
+That's what I found when I recently built one of these outdoor storage sheds to find out more about how this range of shed kits, built from a combination of plastic and steel is put together.

 The completed Duramax Shed